Mets-Phillies postponed after rainout miscue on Sunday - WHIZ News

 “This game should have never been started.
 Not smart at all,” Stroman tweeted during the delay.
 “Those conditions put everyone at risk.
 Beyond happy no players on either side were injured.
 Hate that I have to wait another 5 days to pitch again.
 That’s a miserable feeling.”

-Mets manager Luis Rojas said Monday that Stroman will keep his slot in the rotation, getting four days of rest before pitching Friday at Colorado.
+Mets manager Luis Rojas initially said Monday that Stroman would remain on four days of rest and pitch Friday at Colorado.
+After the postponement was announced, Rojas reversed course and said Stroman would start the nightcap Tuesday.

-Miami manager Don Mattingly opted to use reliever John Curtiss as an opener Sunday, leaving the Marlins rotation unaffected.
-Curtiss never reached the mound.
+Rojas said Stroman had initially wanted to recreate his entire between-start regimen, including a bullpen and workouts, but after playing catch Monday, Stroman told his manager his arm would be ready for Tuesday.

+“We want the guys to go out and be the best versions of themselves,” Rojas said.

+Taijuan Walker (0-0, 3.00 ERA) will start Game 1 for the Mets, with Monday’s scheduled starter, lefty David Peterson, sliding back to Wednesday.

+The Phillies hadn’t announced plans for Tuesday’s doubleheader.
+Right-hander Chase Anderson (0-1, 3.60) was set to start Monday, with ace Aaron Nola (0-0, 2.53) slotted for Tuesday.

-Rojas insisted the Mets learned a lesson about trying to “protect the players” from Sunday’s drama, but he also said the team didn’t plan to substitute a reliever for scheduled starter David Peterson if Monday’s game began amid more rain.
+Rojas insisted the Mets learned a lesson about trying to “protect the players” from Sunday’s drama, but he also said the team didn’t plan to substitute a reliever for Peterson if Monday’s game had begun amid more rain.

 “I don’t think we’re going to go to that with getting a reliever ready to protect the starter,” Rojas said.
 “We just have to be aware of that decision better when we make it, to not disrupt our starter.”